-We would also like to know if you have any expertise that relates to any of our topics e.g. a doctor could come and share their knowledge during our 'Body' topic.
+We would also like to know if you have any expertise that relates to any of our topics.

 If you think you would like to help at any point you will need to complete some simple paperwork at the office to ensure that statutory safety standards are met.
 Please ask at the school office about this check.